Saturday, March 31, 2012

 Tile Fireplace Cover

 I'm very happy with the finished fireplace cover.
-It's heavy and won't tip over easily, the braces means that it won't fall flat and break any of the decorative pieces.
+It's heavy and won't tip over easily, the braces mean that it won't fall flat and break any of the decorative pieces.
 It's removable, so I can still use my fireplace.
 Here it is!

 Add Image